 The Digital Age

 As it says in the song, “All things must pass” and for me 2016 saw me consign Nikon to history.
 Their DSLRs were getting heavier and ever more expensive and I had a yearning for a smaller,high quality mirror less camera.
 Fujifilm seem to have outclassed all the other manufacturers in this type of camera and the retro styled X-Pro 2 ticks all the boxes for me in terms of the quality of it’s 24MP sensor, quality of construction and most important of all, it’s image quality.
-I now use a set of kit that includes two X-Pro 2 bodies, three primes and three zooms.
-These and the Mamiya AF-D 645 are now my working kit.
+I now use a set of kit that includes three X-Pro 2 bodies, four primes (12mm, 16mm 32mm and 90mm) and three zooms.
+These with one body sey in monochrome mode are now my working kit.

 Domke F-1x, F-2, F-7, F-803, F-806 For years my favourite camera bags have been “Proudly Made in the USA”, by Domke.
 They were designed by a working photojournalist, called Jim Domke and their robustness, comfort and ease of use has meant that when they have been available I have used them.
 My oldest now is an F-7, over twenty five years old and still going strong.
 My F-806 satchel, which originally housed a scanner MacBook and modem, then went to hold my digital mobile/cell phone wiring kit and now houses two Genesis flash heads, power packs and soft boxes.
 They are all really versatile and configureable.
 I was really proud at the begining of 2016 to be made a brand ambassador for Domke camera bags.
 To find out more about them Click HERE